 Supporting Pupils with Additional Needs

-The SENDCo at Danemill Primary School is a qualified Teacher and member of middle leaders.
+The SENDCo at Danemill Primary School is a qualified Teacher and member of the senior leadership team.

 Our SENDCO is Laura Higham (Tel: 0116 286 2674)

 At Danemill Primary School we are committed to using our best endeavours to provide an appropriate and high quality education for all children which enables them to:

 - Make successful transition to their next phase of education.

 We consider every teacher to be a teacher of every child, including those with special educational needs and disabilities.
 We have the highest aspirations and expectations for all pupils, including those with special educational needs.

 A pupil has SEND where their learning difficulty or disability calls for special educational provision to be made for them, that is provision different from or additional to that normally available to pupils of the same age.
 For some children, SEND can be identified at an early age.
 However, for other children and young people difficulties become evident only as they develop.

 The identification of SEND is built into the overall approach to monitoring the progress and development of all pupils.
 Class teachers will assess each pupil’s current skills and levels of attainment on entry, building on information from previous settings.
 Class teachers then make regular assessments of progress for all pupils identifying in particular where pupils are making less than expected progress given their age and individual circumstances.
 Where a pupil’s progress is causing concern, this may be characterised by progress which: